Shots In The Dark

 Some Ice With Your Spirituality?

-Ashley Smith, the Georgia woman who persuaded her murderous captor to release her by reading him excerpts from "The Purpose-Driven Life,"
+Ashley Smith, the Georgia woman who persuaded her murderous captor to release her by reading him excerpts from "The Purpose-Driven Life," has now admitted she also gave him some of her crystal methamphetamine.

 What a fable for our times!
 Nothing is simple anymore.
 Rafael Palmeiro takes steroids and Viagra; Kate Moss does blow; Lance Armstrong may or may not have taken hormones; Ashley Smith snorts a little meth.
 (You do snort it, don't you?)
 Everyone, apparently, is medicated, and the line between the legal and the illegal never seems to make sense.